Nike Windrunner Woven - Women's Review

 The Nike Windrunner is a full-zip, hooded windbreaker made of 100% polyester.
-It features full-sized zippered hand pockets, a hood drawstring, and large back vent.
+It features full-sized zippered hand pockets, a hood drawstring, and a large back vent.

 The Nike Windrunner provides pretty good wind resistance and a good ability to keep your extremities protected.
 The bottom hem is elastic on the front, which helps to keep this jacket secured against the wind.
-The hood is quite large, but with a traditional string tie option to keep it on in a gale.
-The sleeve cuffs are wide and comfortable elastic bands, which protect against the wind while being more comfortable than most the competition to push up when you're hot.
-Our 5'4", 117 pound main tester tested the XS, which she says could have longer sleeves - though she also self-identifies as a woman with particularly long arms.
+The hood is quite large but with a traditional string tie option to keep it on in a gale.
+The sleeve cuffs are wide and comfortable elastic bands, which protect against the wind while being more comfortable than most of the competition to push up when you're hot.
+Our 5 foot, 4-inch, 117-pound main tester tested the XS, which she says could have longer sleeves — though she also self-identifies as a woman with particularly long arms.

 The entire top section of the Windrunner's back is mesh covered by a flap of fabric.
 This goes a long way toward adding breathability to this jacket with fairly closed hems.
 The wide sleeve cuffs are very appreciated for those moments in which pushing up your sleeves is needed.
 The fabric is also less plastic-feeling than many of the DWR-treated options we tested.
 The large hood helps to hold the top open wide for easy venting but also rests against part of the back vent, semi-restricting airflow.

 Weight & Packability

-At 7.4 ounces the Windrunner is one of the heavier jackets we tested, and simply can't compete with some of the light and ultralight models we tested.
+At 7.4 ounces, the Windrunner is one of the heavier jackets we tested and simply can't compete with some of the light and ultralight models we tested.
 This jacket is one of only a few models we tested that doesn't pack into its own pocket, further decreasing its score in this metric.
-The wide elastic cuffs, while making this jacket more comfortable in our opinion, also is harder to compact if you're short on space.
-However, it's not a huge jacket and is relatively simple to stuff into the bottom of your bag if it's hotter on your way home than it was on your way in.
+The wide elastic cuffs, while making this jacket more comfortable in our opinion, are also more difficult to compact when you're short on space.
+But it's not a huge jacket and is relatively simple to stuff into the bottom of your bag if it's hotter on your way home than it was on your way there.